Financial Working Group

 - Acquire the electrical distribution system in Boulder and charge rates that do not exceed rates charged by Xcel at the time of acquisition;

-- Maintain rates that will produce revenues sufficient to pay for operating expenses and debt payments , plus an amount equal to 25% of the debt payments;
+- Maintain rates that will produce revenues sufficient to pay for operating expenses and debt payments , plus an amount equal to 25 percent of the debt payments;

 - Ensure reliability comparable to Xcel (the cost of ensuring that reliability); and,